MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/AssistEdit-Property.md

  You can add C/AL code in the [OnAssistEdit Trigger](OnAssistEdit-Trigger.md) to change the default assist-edit behavior.

 > [!NOTE]
-> In the [!INCLUDE[nav_web](includes/nav_web_md.md)], the AssistEdit button does not appear on the field when the page is in the view mode or if the field has the data type of Option.
-Instead, the field appears as a hyperlink.
+> In the [!INCLUDE[nav_web](includes/nav_web_md.md)], when the page is in the view mode or if the field has the data type of Option, the AssistEdit on the field appears as a hyperlink instead of a button.

 ## See Also
  [Lookup Property](Lookup-Property.md)